Peter Paret: Early life

 Paret was born in 1924 in Berlin, the son of Hans Paret and Suzanne Aimée Cassirer.
 On his father's side, he is descended from a French family that emigrated to Germany in 1679.
-Thirteen of Paret's ancestors, including his great grandfather and grandfather, were Protestant ministers.
+Thirteen of Paret's ancestors, including his great-grandfather and grandfather, were Protestant ministers.
 His father, severely wounded in the First World War, studied philosophy before turning to business, and after the Second World War became head of the firm Beuck and Paret, business consultants.
 Paret's mother, who began to study medicine after her marriage, came from a Jewish family well known for the past two centuries in manufacturing (weaving looms, steel cables), finance, publishing, and scholarship.
 Her father, Paul Cassirer, publisher and art dealer, was an important force for modernism in the arts in Germany.
 The philosopher Ernst Cassirer was her uncle.
 In 1932, Paret's parents were divorced, and his mother with her young daughter moved to Vienna, where she continued her studies with Sigmund Freud.
 Paret followed in January 1933.
-In the following year, his mother married the psychoanalyst and educational reformer Siegfried Bernfeld – subject of a recent biography by Peter Dudeck, Er war halt genialer als die anderen (Vienna, 2012) – and with her husband and children moved to France, and in August 1937 to the United States, where they settled in San Francisco.
+In the following year, his mother married the psychoanalyst and educational reformer Siegfried Bernfeld and with her husband and children moved to France, and in August 1937 to the United States, where they settled in San Francisco.